blocklessnetwork/blockless-docs/src/pages/docs/functions/index.md

 ## Initial Node Offerings

-Functions can be deployed to a fully-customizable service environment that consists of an arbitrary number of worker instances, assembling a function-specific subnetwork or shard.
+Functions can be deployed to a targeted group of nodes with specific features (such as a specific NFT ownership).
+This allows you to assemble a function-specific subnetwork or shard.
 The subnetwork can also be dynamically load-balanced with varying incoming load.